moodlebox/moodlebox.net/content/en/help/access-to-moodle/index.md

 ---
-title: How to log into the Moodle site of the MoodleBox
+title: Access the Moodle site of the MoodleBox
 authors:
   - Nicolas Martignoni
 type: kb